cvexa/LaravelPackage/README.md

 # Project Title

 Search task
+<i>Searching in application root folder/folders in all files filtered by a page inputs, radio buttons and select</i>

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the package on your machine for development and testing purposes.

 ### Prerequisites